 University of Tasmania Medicine Summary

 The University of Tasmania is an undergraduate medical degree.
-A limited number of Bachelor of Medical Research degree graduates from UTAS may be accepted, but most places in UTAS's medical school are for school leavers.
-All applicants need to complete the UMAT now UCAT (even Bachelor of Medical Research graduates).
+A limited number of Bachelor of Medical Research degree students from UTAS may be accepted, but most places in UTAS's medical school are for school leavers.
+All applicants need to complete the UCAT (even Bachelor of Medical Research graduates).

 Scroll down to see the available entry paths to the University of Tasmania medical degree.

 There are 3 possible paths to medicine at the University of Tasmania.